Traditional Healing

 Note: We do not offer physician services during traditional healing treatments.

-Traditional healing is beneficial for those who feel stuck or disconnected in their lives, as well as those who are going through a life transition or looking for perspective and support – physically, mentally, emotionally.
+Who can benefit from traditional healing?
+Just about anyone can benefit – the only prerequisite is an openness and longing for help.
+You won’t be asked to adopt a particular belief or profess any religious or spiritual affiliation.
+Traditional healing is beneficial for those who feel stuck or disconnected in their lives, as well as those who are going through a life transition, physical illness or looking for perspective and support – physically, mentally, emotionally.
 Sometimes particular experiences, memories and traumas can prevent other healing modalities or conventional medicine from being effective; or maybe an additional ingredient is needed to augment these approaches.
 This type of healing can help set things into motion, bring balance as well as address challenging situations.
 Traditional healing can also help maintain wellness and flow in our lives.
+While we work with people of all stages of life and circumstances, Lisa has a particular gift helping people who are pregnant or parenting and looking for support to engage those experiences more fully or navigating pregnancy loss.

 Traditional healing is particularly beneficial for those who long to